LuisBuruato/tourism-co2-latam-data-pipeline/README.md

 It integrates multiple datasets, processes them through a layered architecture (Bronze → Silver → Gold), orchestrates workflows using Apache Airflow, and presents insights through an interactive Streamlit dashboard.

+## ⚠️ Disclaimer

+This repository represents a **personal implementation** of a data engineering project.

+While a separate version of this project is being developed collaboratively as part of a team assignment, this repository:

+- Uses a **different architecture and implementation approach**
+- Was built **independently for learning and portfolio purposes**
+- Does **not replicate or reuse team-owned code or assets**

+The goal of this project is to demonstrate individual skills in:

+- Data pipeline design
+- Workflow orchestration
+- Data modeling (Bronze / Silver / Gold)
+- Data visualization and deployment

 ---

 ## 🧠 Architecture